malcolmcampbell/GHLmaps/web/phdscholar.md

 The GeoHealth Laboratory normally supports a small number of competitively awarded PhD, Masters and Internship students.
 The projects are focused on topics in GeoHealth and usually are closely related to the needs of the health sector.
-For more information on potential projects contact Prof Malcolm Campbell (Malcolm.Campbell@Canterbury.ac.nz) after reading the information on this page in full.
+For more information on potential projects contact Professor Malcolm Campbell (Malcolm.Campbell at Canterbury.ac.nz) after reading the information on this page in full.

 ## **UC Doctoral Scholarships.**